Concrete Floor Finishes: Don’t Polish ‘Til It’s Dry!

 Concrete floor finishing tastes are surprisingly subjective.
 However, strength and performance characteristics are beyond question when concrete slabs are properly installed.
 Professionals choose designer finishes to dazzle with color and light reflection while warehouse tenants choose concrete for its resilience to forklifts and work boots.
 Individuals may opt for the beautiful, buff-polished beauty of bare concrete flooring.

 Hold those horses.
 That buff comes with maintenance for those who want a glossy shine.
-Installers who polish before the floor is dry are haunted by the shine of persistent moisture content (MC) problems.
+Installers who polish before the floor is dry are haunted by the shine of persistent moisture problems.
 End results reflect the integrity of the process that created them.

 Burnishing and Polishing

 Definition: the process of finishing concrete to provide a hard-wearing, durable finish with a surface luster.

 The goal of burnishing is to produce smooth, impervious and durable concrete surfaces free of residual trowel marks.
 The concrete grinding process utilizes a diamond grit set in a metallic matrix to remove pits, blemishes, stains or light coatings from the concrete surface.
 Depending on the coarseness of the concrete, “grinding” occurs in three or four stages.
 The purpose is to take the rough out of the slab.
 This is the first stage of a polished floor.

 Next, concrete polishing sets finer diamond abrasive in plastic or resin polishing disks.
 Installers set those disks in motion, gradually moving to finer and finer abrasives to bring more polish to the floor.
 The process of “lapping” continues until the concrete floor shines as desired.

 During polishing, installers apply an impregnating sealer which densifies and protects the concrete.
 The impregnating sealer may negate the need for a topical coating, but contractors sometimes apply a commercial polishing compound to bring more sheen to the fore.